 Allergies affect as many as 30 percent of American adults and 50 percent of children.
 It's no wonder there is a link between allergy and asthma.

-This is not only a candidate for the best air purifier for allergies in a bedroom, it’s also one of the most affordable purifiers you can find while still getting the performance and reliability you deserve.
+This is not only a candidate for the best air purifier for allergies in a bedroom, the OV200 is also one of the most affordable purifiers you can find while still getting the performance and reliability you deserve

 This air purifier has many features that make it extremely useful for the home, starting with a three-stage filtration system.
 The air first enters the purifier and passes through the pre-filter, which removes many of the large airborne particles such as dust.
 The air then passes through the HEPA filter, where many of the tiniest particles are removed.
 Once this phase is complete, the air passes through one more filter to ensure outstanding removal of particles.
 With these combined filters, the OV200 is able to remove over 99% of all particles from the air.

 Despite the exceptional performance, the size of this machine makes it one of the most convenient appliances for your home.
 It is only 23 inches tall, 13 inches wide, and 7 inches deep, which means you can place the OV200 in many different areas and not block the room or make the space feel crowded.
 Whether you place it along a wall, beside a couch, or in the middle of the room, you’ll get the performance you need while keeping a clean, comfortable home.

 One of the most unique features for this air purifier is the air-quality sensor.
 With this feature, you can get a reading of the air quality directly from the purifier itself.
 The display shows green, yellow, and red, giving you an easy-to-understand way to interpret the information.
 Green means that particles are low, while yellow means there may be a problem.
 If the indicator is red, the purifier is sensing a high amount of airborne particles, which means you may need to run the purifier on high.